Steven enjoys a free cruise

 SJOG has a new chief finance officer

-Prior to this she was european finance director for a global consultancy and training organisation.
+Prior to joining SJOG Leanne, was a European finance director for a global consultancy and training organisation.
 Leanne is a MBA qualified chartered accountant with broad financial and management experience gained through working across a wide range of sectors.
 Leanne has special interest and experience in change management programmes working to strengthen and futureproof organisations.